 Activities and Recreation during COVID

-- All outside social gatherings must be limited to no more than five people.
-This is a decrease from the previous 10-person limit.
+- All outside social gatherings must be limited to no more than 20 people.

 - Mandatory physical distancing must be maintained at all times between members of different households.

 - Sport and recreational activity participation requires 2 metre distancing between non-household members (i.e. skateboarding, tennis, basketball).
 This does not apply to organized sporting teams regular league games and practices.

 Below you can find out more about local online classes, library services, resources for families, activities to do outside and more.
 Please follow all current COVID-19 guidance while participating in outdoor activities.
 For more information on current COVID-19 restrictions and guidance please visit www.banff.ca/covid.
 Roam transit summer service includes many outdoor hiking and cycling destinations.
 For a full listing of Roam transit routes and schedules visit, www.roamtransit.com.

 - Things to do Outside

 - Other Online Programs